iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/validators.md

 #### Many competing chains

 It is easy for the adversary to create many competing slot commitment chains.
-Recall that by the consensus protocol, honest nodes prefer the heaviest chain with the most recent quorum certificate.
+Recall that by the consensus protocol, honest nodes prefer the heaviest chain with the most recent finalized commitment.
 Honest nodes will simply ignore blocks with unfamiliar commitments lacking sufficient support.

 #### Incorrect extension of the chain